Diemelsee (municipality): Location

 Diemelsee lies on the river Diemel in the Diemelsee Nature Park just upstream from and southwest of the Diemelsee reservoir.
 The town of Korbach is found about 10 km to the southeast, and the town of Paderborn 39 km to the north.

-Neighbouring communities
+Neighbouring municipalities

-Diemelsee borders in the north on the town of Marsberg (Hochsauerlandkreis in North Rhine-Westphalia), in the northeast on the town of Bad Arolsen, in the east on the community of Twistetal, in the south on the town of Korbach, in the southwest on the community of Willingen (all in Waldeck-Frankenberg), and in the west on the town of Brilon (Hochsauerlandkreis).
+Diemelsee borders in the north on the town of Marsberg (Hochsauerlandkreis in North Rhine-Westphalia), in the northeast on the town of Bad Arolsen, in the east on the municipality of Twistetal, in the south on the town of Korbach, in the southwest on the municipality of Willingen (all in Waldeck-Frankenberg), and in the west on the town of Brilon (Hochsauerlandkreis).

-Constituent communities
+Constituent municipalities

-The community of Diemelsee came into being as part of municipal reform in 1971 through the voluntary merger of the following 13 centres:
+The municipality of Diemelsee came into being as part of municipal reform in 1971 through the voluntary merger of the following 13 centres: